Internal Tools Development

 These conditions signal that a custom internal tool will earn back its investment.
 The more that apply, the stronger the case.

-The process is stable enough to encode (if it changes weekly, it is not ready)
+• The process is stable enough to encode.
+If it changes weekly, it isn't ready.

 Do not build when

 Custom software carries ongoing maintenance costs.
-If any of these apply, you are better served by a simpler tool.
+If any of these apply, you're better served by a simpler tool.

-An off-the-shelf tool covers 90% of the requirement and the remaining 10% is not critical
+• An off-the-shelf tool covers 90% of the requirement and the remaining 10% isn't critical.

 The honest answer is that most businesses need a mix: off-the-shelf tools for commodity processes and custom internal tools for the processes that define how the business operates.
 The goal is knowing which category each system belongs in.